 By including actions to like their Facebook page, they could grow their following.
-Then after entering, users could be directed to their product pages, keeping potential customers on their site for longer.
+After entering, users could be directed to their product pages, keeping potential customers on their site longer.

 2. Refer a Friend Giveaway Example

-For this giveaway, participants have the chance to win a case of gin and a set of 2 gin classes.
+For this giveaway, participants have the chance to win the grand prize of a case of gin and a set of 2 gin classes.
 And the giveaway image is a great example to take inspiration from because it shows you exactly what you’d win.

 The entry requirements are to tag someone in the comments using the branded hashtag.